-Operating a Nest thermostat is one of the easiest ways to improve the daily schedule of your heating and cooling.
-This smart thermostat can be taught your preferences and automatically make improvements.
-But as you might expect, it won’t work well or at all if you see an error code on the display.
-The precise error code offers useful information about the underlying problem, something a knowledgeable technician can use to present solutions that much quicker.
+Installing a Nest thermostat is one of the most convenient ways to perfect the everyday schedule of your HVAC system.
+This smart thermostat can learn your preferences and automatically make adjustments.
+But as you might expect, it won’t work correctly or at all if you see an error code show up.
+The precise error code offers useful information about the source of the problem, something a knowledgeable technician can use to provide solutions that much quicker.

-Listed below are seven of the most likely error codes you could encounter on your Nest thermostat.
-We’ll explain the basics of each error code on top of how you could solve it and the approximate cost to do so.
-Don’t forget that while the costs will ultimately be dependent on the specific Nest model, you can anticipate paying around $75-$200 for repairs.
-This should also cover travel and labor costs along with any specific hardware required to finish repairs.
+Listed below are seven of the most common error codes you could encounter on your Nest thermostat.
+We’ll explain the basics of each error code as well as how you could solve it and the approximate cost to do so.
+Keep in mind that while the costs will ultimately be dependent on the specific Nest model, you can anticipate paying around $75-$200 for repairs.
+This should include travel and labor costs on top of any specific components needed to wrap up repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is disconnected from the system.
-Because this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on the screen until the issue is fixed.
+This critical error code is limited to new models of the Nest thermostat and appears when the power is detached from the system.
+As this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will continue to be displayed until the problem is dealt with.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring might have disconnected or become damaged, or a disconnection might have happened further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A professional technician should inspect electrical connections and wiring until they locate the source of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring could have disconnected or become damaged, or a disconnection might have occurred further along in your home’s electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A certified technician can examine electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to ensure it’s not simply a software issue.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and start checking connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to ensure it’s not just a software issue.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin checking connectors.

-They’ll disconnect the power and slowly check each wire, ensuring they are fully placed into the connector with the correct amount of bare copper.
-Once they locate the problem connector, it can be exchanged for a new one.
+They’ll shut off the power and gradually check each wire, ensuring they are fully placed into the connector with the correct amount of bare copper.
+When they pinpoint the damaged connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is severely hot.
-The HVAC system can fail and stop sending power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will finally shut down.
-In the event the breakers are on, you can inspect a handful of other places before calling a professional technician.
+This critical error code can surface when the weather outside is severely hot.
+The HVAC system can shut down and stop sending power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat drains and the thermostat will subsequently shut down.
+Assuming the breakers are on, you can inspect a handful of other places before contacting a professional technician.

-As this error can deplete your thermostat’s battery, the first step might be restoring enough power to find out if this specific error code is what you’re dealing with.
-You can disconnect the thermostat from its base and provide power through a USB cable.
-If it presents error code 195, you can continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to uncover anything wrong with these components, it’s maybe best to get in touch with a pro.
+Because this error can consume your thermostat’s battery, the first step might be supplying enough power to figure out if this specific error code is what you’re working with.
+You can separate the thermostat from its base and provide power through a USB cable.
+In the event it reveals error code 195, you can continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t detect anything wrong with these components, it will likely be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than necessary.
-This can stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
-A technician should cautiously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical problem with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than needed.
+This may stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
+The technician should meticulously examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it might still prevent you from using the Nest thermostat like normal.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting enough power.
-You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you’ll need a Nest Power Connector.
+Although this error code isn’t critical, it could still keep you from using the Nest thermostat how you want to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting sufficient power.
+You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-Due to installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
-This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+Due to installation of a Nest Power Connector, you might notice error code E297 show up.
+This can be remedied by updating your thermostat in Settings -> Software -> Update.
 If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excess power is transported using the Nest’s wiring, it can damage internal components and can even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to guard against electrical damage, it’s a good idea to switch the power off as soon as you can.
-You can then contact a professional technician with the appropriate experience detecting and solving electrical damage.
+Just like error code e103, e104 is a critical error stemming from an overcurrent.
+If too much power is being delivered through the Nest’s wiring, it could damage internal components and could even be a fire hazard.
+If you see this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to switch the power off straightaway.
+You can then get a hold of a professional technician with the necessary experience diagnosing and solving electrical damage.

 e73 – Critical

-This may be as simple as the breaker being turned off, but it may also be something with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
-If nothing looks to be out of place, it’s time to get in touch with a local professional.
+This might be as straightforward as the breaker being shut off, but it can also be something with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
+If nothing appears to be out of place, it’s a good idea to speak with a local professional.